Morning dress: Commonwealth of Nations

 Morning dress remains somewhat common at weddings in the United Kingdom and other Commonwealth of Nations countries (such as Australia, and New Zealand), usually worn only by male members of a wedding party but sometimes by guests as well.
 Men at upper and upper-middle class weddings usually wear their own morning coats and their own ties.
-On these occasions they may wear their old public school ties (known as private schools in the US).
+On these occasions they may wear their old private school ties.
 For the British working class (constituting the majority of the population), a wedding party tends to wear hired morning suits that are co-ordinated, the men usually dressed in outfits of identical ties, handkerchiefs and waistcoats.

 Additionally, morning dress may be seen at some royal or governmental audiences and social season events (e.g. horse races such as the Royal Enclosure of Royal Ascot, the Queen's Stand of Epsom Derby, or the Victoria Derby in Australia).
 It may also be seen sometimes worn at church services in St Paul's Cathedral, London, and St Giles' Cathedral, Edinburgh.
 Other occasions include certain City of London institutions including fraternal orders, gentlemen's clubs, livery companies and guilds.
 It also exists as school uniforms at some of United Kingdom's most traditional schools, such as Harrow (on Sundays) and Eton.